-o Global Standards Engagement

-Ensure portfolio companies comply with global norms and standards, and undertake engagement on norms violations.
+- Global Standards Engagement Ensure portfolio companies comply with global norms and standards and undertake engagement on norms violations.
 Global Standards Engagement is an incident-driven service where Sustainalytics engages alongside clients, such as us, with companies that severely or systematically violate the UN Global Compact.
-Sustainalytics encourages companies to resolve incidents in a way that would enhance its future ESG performance and risk management to avoid similar controversies in the future.

-o Material Risk Engagement

-The focus is on companies with the highest unmanaged ESG risks, as identified by Sustainalytics' ESG Risk Ratings.
-Companies are encouraged to address unmanaged ESG risks and are engaged with through a collaborative and constructive manner on financially material risks, in order to promote and protect long-term value.
+Sustainalytics encourages companies to resolve incidents in a way that would enhance its future ESG performance and risk management to avoid similar controversies in the future. - Material Risk Engagement The focus is on companies with the highest unmanaged ESG risks, as identified by Sustainalytics' ESG Risk Ratings.
+Companies are encouraged to address unmanaged ESG risks and are engaged with through a collaborative and constructive manner on financially material risks, in order to promote and protect long term value. - Thematic Engagement At times we may choose to engage with companies on specific ESG themes allowing us to align our investors interests in addressing specific issues.